the-programmers-hangout/website/src/content/spotlights/what-is-tailwind.md

 );
 ```

-**Still, so many classes seems like a mess and a pain to work with**
+## Still, so many classes seems like a mess and a pain to work with

 At some point, when you’re using tailwind extensively, your file is going to be filled up with inline styles, which can be a bit of a nuisance to read, or even more important: keeping track of what’s what and where.

 Yep, we also thought it’d be a pain in the beginning and slept on Tailwind for a while.
 However, the community and support is crazily extensive.

-Tailwind itself is an opinionated CSS framework, and so naturally it has some guidance/opinions on how you should handle this, which can be read up on at reusing styles (https://tailwindcss.com/docs/reusing-styles) and adding custom styles https://tailwindcss.com/docs/adding-custom-styles.
+Tailwind itself is an opinionated CSS framework, and so naturally it has some guidance/opinions on how you should handle this, which can be read up on at [reusing styles](https://tailwindcss.com/docs/reusing-styles) and [adding custom styles](https://tailwindcss.com/docs/adding-custom-styles).
 The general tendency and advice is to go with inline styling rather than declaring custom styles (because it’ll keep your bundle size small and increase reusability).

 There are several tools which can help you organize this inline CSS, to better keep track of it such as automatically sorting your styling, which is very helpful as you start adding complex styling such as responsiveness, states such as hover, focus etc.
-Such plugins exist for tools like https://prettier.io, namely https://github.com/tailwindlabs/prettier-plugin-tailwindcss.
+Such plugins exist for tools like [prettier](https://prettier.io), namely [Tailwind prettier plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss.).
-There are also other tools that achieve the same, such as a VSCode extension: https://github.com/heybourn/headwind.
+There are also other tools that achieve the same, such as [the headwind VSCode extension](https://github.com/heybourn/headwind.).
 With these tools you’ll easily be able to streamline your stylings, and not worry about which order they’re being applied in, or customize it to your heart's content.

-The tailwind blog https://tailwindcss.com/blog/automatic-class-sorting-with-prettier outlines why the sort order is very very powerful: it’s the same order that Tailwind orders them in your CSS.
-This means you can actually predict which classes will override or complement which classes by just reading the order instead of trying it out and account for edge cases like css load time (2 min example of a headache inducing issue this resolves https://youtu.be/QBajvZaWLXs?t=316)
+The tailwind blog has a [post](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier) which outlines why the sort order is very very powerful: it’s the same order that Tailwind orders them in your CSS.
+This means you can actually predict which classes will override or complement which classes by just reading the order instead of trying it out and account for edge cases like css load time ([2 min example of a headache inducing issue](https://youtu.be/QBajvZaWLXs?t=316) this resolves)

 In addition, colocation of styles with the actual component makes so much sense.
 You no longer have to jump between 2, 3, or however many n files you did before (eg button.tsx -> button.css.ts -> global.css.ts).
 If you want to update a button, you generally go to the file you declared the button (button.tsx) and that’s it.

-**How to extend Tailwind**
+## How to extend Tailwind

 You’re probably (hopefully) hyped up at this point.
 A question that may be lingering in your mind may be, how do I really customize it to my design system and branding?

 The customizing is as easy editing your `tailwind.config.js` file.
-You can extend or override the default (https://github.com/tailwindlabs/tailwindcss/blob/master/stubs/config.full.js).
+You can extend or override [the default](https://github.com/tailwindlabs/tailwindcss/blob/master/stubs/config.full.js).
 Keys missing in your config fallback to the default config.
 If you declare a key like `colors` under theme, it’ll replace the default config with your colors config.
 If you declare the key `colors` under extend under theme, it’ll merge the tailwind default config with your config for that.

 So this: